USA Jet Airlines Flight 199

-USA Jet Airlines Flight 199 was a cargo flight from Shreveport to Saltillo Airport.
+USA Jet Airlines Flight 199 was a scheduled cargo flight from Shreveport to Saltillo Airport.
 On July 6, 2008, the McDonnell Douglas DC-9 operating the flight crashed on approach to its destination, killing the captain and seriously injuring the first officer who was taken to the hospital.
-As of 2025, this is the most recent incident involving a McDonnell Douglas DC-9.
+As of 2026, this is the most recent incident involving a McDonnell Douglas DC-9.

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-9F powered by two Pratt & Whitney JT8D engines, registered as N199US manufactured in 1967, and initially operated by Continental Airlines.
 The aircraft was converted to a cargo plane in 1984, and acquired by USA Jet Airlines in 1996.